How to Delete Your Saved Passwords on Chrome & All Browsers

 Creating a strong password isn’t easy.
 Our brains like patterns, and hackers look for those patterns when they try to crack passwords.
 For complete security, use our free password generator to create secure passwords that are nearly impossible to hack or guess.

-You can customize each password based on the requirements of that website (e.g. some websites don’t allow special characters), or quickly generate a random, secure password to protect your data.
+You have the option to tailor each password according to the specific requirements of a website (for example, certain websites may not permit special characters), or generate a strong and random password promptly to safeguard your data.

 Of course, the more random your password is, the harder it is to remember.
 Online password encryption and storage services are definitely a safer option than storing passwords on your browser, but they still involve risk: any hacker who gains access to that one account can log in to all your other accounts in an instant.